airsonic/airsonic-docs/install/example/freebsd_freenas.md

 ```
 Accept the prompts complete installation.

-In BSD-like distrobutions, non-base (read: not included) software is installed to /usr.
+In BSD-like distributions, software that is not in the base image is installed to /usr.
 When installing
 from the pkg respository, Tomcat will install to /usr/local/
 **For Tomcat 8.5***:
 ```